 Dealing with money is more than just learning to translate your dollars into foreign currency – let your bank and credit card companies know you’ll be away long before you go, research foreign accounts, and if you’re making money abroad, considering opening a separate account in your home country for card payments, student loans or miscellaneous costs that may come up while away.
 Again, knowledge is power.

 In addition, I always make sure to have a small amount of local currency on me when traveling back to the US or Spain, as well as traveling outside the Euro Zone.
-This way, you can get public transportation to your city or buy a coffee on a long layover without the hassle of changing money.
+This way, you can get public transportation to your destination or buy a coffee on a long layover without the hassle of changing money.
+Traveler’s check are still accepted in large cities; not all businesses in Spain will let you charge a purchase.

 Your home country will likely have an embassy and one or more consulates in your new country.
-Be sure to register with them, particularly if you’ll be settling in a place prone to political unrest or natural disasters – it the event that evacuation is needed, you will be registered and given help.
+Be sure to register with them, particularly if you’ll be settling in a place prone to political unrest or natural disasters – it the event that evacuation is needed, you will be notified and offered help.

 Americans can sign up for the Smart Traveler Enrollment Program (STEP), which allows constant contact with US embassies abroad.
-I’d venture to guess that many ambassadors and their staff are also on hand for visa processing, passport renewal,
+Ambassadors and their staff are also on hand for visa processing, passport renewal, and issuing records.

 On that note, be sure to email other expats in your preferred destination to establish a pre-departure network for both information and the almighty rant session when you can’t figure out to unlock your phone/don’t get anywhere with bureaucracy/aren’t sure if you can get your favorite products from home.
 Expat circles can help you through tough times and get you on track when you first arrive.